medplum/medplum/medplum-server/README.md

 A repository can be separated into "Storage" and "Search".

-MedPlum currently has two implementations:
+Medplum currently has two implementations:

 * "memory" - In-memory storage.
 Fast and good for testing.
 All data is lost when the server stops.
 * "mongodb" - MongoDB storage.
 Compatible with AWS DocumentDB, Azure Cosmos, and Google Cloud MongoDB Atlas.

 ### Security

-MedPlum current has two implementations:
+Medplum current has two implementations:

 * "embedded" - Use the FHIR repository for storage.
 Use the server itself for OAuth2 and SMART-on-FHIR.
 * "remote" - Use a remote OAuth2 server.
 Compatible with AWS Cognito and Auth0.